 Land Ho!
 One man pulls the other boat to shore, drags his mate onto the beach in the shade, and promises to be right back.
-While the walker is exploring, the other one has a shadow cast upon him, looks up, and screams.
+While the walker is exploring, the other one has a shadow cast upon him, looks up and screams.

 That evening, Andrew has dinner with with Moreau, Montgomery, and Moreau's adopted daughter, Maria (Barbara Carerra: EMBRYO).
 Naturally, Andrew finds himself attracted to the lovely and silent Maria, yet uncomfortable by the baggy-faced, oddly moving servant, M'Ling (Nick Cravat: THE MIDNIGHT MAN).

-Montgomery walks around like he's working to keep the biggest secret in the world and can't wait to get drunk and blab all about it to Andrew.
+Montgomery walks around like he's aching to keep the biggest secret in the world and can't wait to get drunk and blab all about it to Andrew.
 One day Moreau takes Braddock into his confidence and tells him that he was once considered a brilliant scientist (Moreau, not Braddock.
 Andrew knows who he is), but his colleagues found his methods distasteful.
 At one point, Moreau shows Andrew a set of jars, each containing a preserved fetus.
 Moreau points out that one is a dog, another a mouse, and still another a human - but at that specific stage of development, it's difficult to tell them apart.
 Moreau excitedly wonders aloud, "How does the cell become informed?
 Enslaved to a destiny it can never change?
 Can we change that destiny?"

 Not the response Moreau was looking for and he ends the conversation.

 For about the first half of THE ISLAND OF DR. MOREAU, Director Don Taylor (DAMIEN: OMEN II) keeps the audience from seeing the creatures that live there.
 This is all well because once we see them, the jig is up.
 We see the varmints, now what?
 They'd better start doing something, by cracky!
-Yet at the same time the writing team of Al Ramrus and John Herman Shaner (THE DARKER SIDE OF TERROR) keep the interest going both with fascinating characters (true, H.G.
-Wells created those fascinating characters, but I've seen many a screenwriter botch an author's work) and things that go bump in the night.
+Yet at the same time the writing team of Al Ramrus and John Herman Shaner (THE DARKER SIDE OF TERROR) keep the interest going both with fascinating characters and things that go bump in the night (true, H.G.
+Wells created those fascinating characters, but I've seen many a screenwriter botch an author's work).
 Montgomery gets a kick out of being mysterious with Andrew.
 At one point, when Braddock hears the roar of an unidentifiable beast, he asks "What kinds of animals are on this island?"
 Montgomery, relishing the surprise that Andrew will soon get, answers with a cryptic chuckle, "All kinds lad!
 All kinds!"

 As we eventually discover, Dr. Moreau has been experimenting on animals.
 His experiments involve changing animals from beasts to human.
 Unfortunately, all of the animals ...er... manimals ... are male (allowing the creatures to have mates might have helped the whole "Civilized" thing).
 Moreau is carrying out his experiments for the best of reasons, at least that's what he thinks in his demented little bean.
 Having traveled the world and witnessed first-hand man's inhumanity to man, Moreau wants to know if such cruelty is part of the animal condition or the human condition.
 He is slowly making animals into humans to see if they can lose their wild, bestial nature.
 As brilliant a scientist as Moreau obviously is, his philosophy has more than a few flaws.